DWalz/sdi-25/docs/exercise09.md

 ```

 A new `locate` call still returned the file path, since the index had not yet been updated.
-Only after rerunning did the file disappear from the `locate` results:
+Only after rebuilding the index did the file disappear from the `locate` results:

 ```
 sudo updatedb